christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.
 1.41](/images/JubaIITemple.jpeg){:width="400px"}

 Fig. 1.41.
-Coin of Juba II that shows up on Herod Phillip and later Simon bar Kokhba's coins.
+Coin of Juba II that shows the temple that appears on Herod Phillip and later Simon bar Kokhba's coins.

 I identify Cleopatra's brother-husband Ptolemy XIII Theos Philopator as Gaius Octavius (Emperor Augustus) (aka Polemon I of Pontus.
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I, king of Bosphorus).
 Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros who was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
 So, was Alexander, son of King Herod aka Alexander Helios aka Juba II also emperor Augustus?
 If not, he was his brother, as well as, the brother of Amyntas Nikator aka Amyntas, King of Galatia.